smartcontractkit/external-adapters-js/coingecko/README.md

 - `coinid`: The CoinGecko id of the coin to query (required if not using `from`)
 - `base`, `from`, or `coin`: The ticker of the coin to query (required if not using `coinid`)
 - `quote`, `to`, or `market`: The currency to convert to
-- `endpoint`: The endpoint to use (defaults to "price", one of "price", "globalMarketCap", "globalMarketDom")
+- `endpoint`: The endpoint to use (defaults to "price", one of "price", "globalMarketCap", "dominance")

 ## Output